puranik3/iopex-react-aug-2025/documents/08-react-concepts.md

     - A class component should inherit from `React.Component`
     - The `render` method is mandatory and returns the defined UI (React element)
     - Props will be in a data member called `props` (accessed in the class as `this.props`).
-    - Event handlers can be set up using arrow function syntax (preferably) - this ensures the `this` is bound correctly in the method (to the class component instance).
-The method `clickHandler` needs to be referenced as `this.clickHandler`
+    - Event handlers can be set up using arrow function syntax (preferably) - this ensures the function context (`this`) is bound correctly in the method (to the class component instance).
+Another popular way to set up the correct binding for the function context is using the `bind()` method for functions (You can bind the context for the `clickHandler` method in the constructor for example).
+The method `clickHandler` needs to be referenced as `this.clickHandler`.
 ```jsx
 // props will be in a data member called props (this.props)
 class Button extends React.Component {